0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/identity/api/restore-identity.md

 ```
 The `restoreIdentity()` function restores and stores an `IdentityEntity` from a secret if replacing already existing one in the Polygon ID SDK.
 It returns an identity as a `PrivateIdentityEntity`.
 Throws `IdentityException` if an error occurs.
+The `encryptedIdentityDb` stores all the sensitive information related to the identity (claims, state, etc.).
+This information is stored in the SDK database and is accessible only to an Identity.

 **Note**: Depending on the length requirement of the secret string, either an Identity is successfully restored or an error is displayed in form of an exception when the function is executed.